somethingdarkside1/Byzantine-Protocol/README.md

 - Race to unlock humanity's next breakthrough

 The future isn't decided by bullets and bombs, but by brilliant innovations, cultural influence, and the drive to push humanity's boundaries.
 In a world where ancient empires never fell but instead evolved, your choices will shape not just who wins, but what humanity becomes.
-TRINITY PROTOCOL: The future has ancient roots.

 ## Repository Structure
-trinity-protocol/
+byzantine-protocol/
+├── Cards/
-├── Cards/              # All card and card properties ├── Systems/            # Core rule documents
+All card and card properties

+├── Systems
+Core rule documents

+├── Lore/
-├── Lore/               # Setting and background
+Setting and background

+├── Characters/
-├── Characters/         # Character creation guides
+Character creation guides

+├── Scenarios/
-├── Scenarios/          # Game scenarios and campaigns ├── Resources/          # Additional resources
+Game scenarios and campaigns

+├── Resources/
+Additional resources

 ## Contribution Guidelines
 We welcome contributions that enhance the game while maintaining its core themes and balance.
 Please review our Contribution Guide before submitting:

 ## License
+This work is released under dual-licensing:

+### Commercial License
+All commercial rights are exclusively reserved by the copyright holder.
+Any commercial use, adaptation, or distribution requires explicit written permission from Vitali Liouti.
+Copyright (c) 2025 Vitali Liouti.
+All rights reserved.

+### Creative Commons License
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)
+For non-commercial use only, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-sa/4.0/

-You are free to:
+Under this license you are free to:

-- Share: Copy and redistribute the material in any medium or format
+* Share — copy and redistribute the material in any medium or format
-- Adapt: Remix, transform, and build upon the material
+* Adapt — remix, transform, and build upon the material

 Under the following terms:

-- Attribution: Credit the original creation
-- NonCommercial: No commercial use
-- ShareAlike: Share adaptations under same license
+* Attribution — You must give appropriate credit to Vitali Liouti, provide a link to the license, and indicate if changes were made.
+* NonCommercial — You may not use the material for commercial purposes.
+* ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

+Contact
+For commercial licensing inquiries, please contact Vitali Liouti.

 ### Q: What makes this setting unique?
-A: TRINITY PROTOCOL combines alternate history with technological advancement, focusing on competition through innovation rather than conflict.
+A: BYZANTINE PROTOCOL combines alternate history with technological advancement, focusing on competition through innovation rather than conflict.
 The survival of the Byzantine Empire creates a dramatically different 2088.

 ### Q: How does technology work in the setting?
 A: Technology in 2088 is advanced but not magical: